Cameron Green: International career

-In December 2022, Green picked up his maiden five-wicket haul in Test cricket while bowling in the first innings of Boxing Day Test of South Africa tour of Australia at Melbourne Cricket Ground.
+In December 2022, Green picked up his maiden five-wicket haul in Test cricket while bowling in the first innings of the Boxing Day Test of the South Africa tour of Australia at the Melbourne Cricket Ground.

-In the IPL 2023 auction, Green was bought by the Mumbai Indians for INR 17.5 crore (approximately $3.15 million AUD), making him the second most expensive overseas player in IPL auction history and most expensive Australian player.

 In the fourth Test in Ahmedabad of the 2023 Border–Gavaskar Trophy, Green scored his maiden Test century (114).

 On 28 September 2023 Green was included in Australia's squad for the 2023 ODI World Cup.
 On 8 October 2023, Green made his World Cup debut against India.
 On 3 November 2023, Green made his only other appearance of the tournament scoring a vital 47 off 52 to help Australia defeat England.

-On 27 November 2023, soon after the deadline for the player retentions ahead of IPL 2024, he was traded to Royal Challengers Bangalore after representing Mumbai Indians for one season.

-After Green fell out of favour from Test selection during the 2023 Ashes, he was dropped from the test side to face Pakistan.
-However, following David Warner's retirement Green was reintroduced to the squad, climbing the batting order to play his natural position at number 4.
+After Green fell out of favour from Test selection during the 2023 Ashes, he was dropped from the test team to face Pakistan.
+However, following David Warner's retirement, Green was reintroduced to the squad, climbing the batting order to play his natural position at number 4.
 He debuted in this position for the 2024 series against the West Indies.
 This fresh start for Green paid dividends as he notched his second Test century against New Zealand on 29 February 2024 at the Basin Reserve.
 He finished the first day on 103* before putting on an impressive 116-run 10th wicket partnership with Josh Hazlewood, ending the 1st innings on 174*.
 This performance on an otherwise seam-friendly pitch earned Green a Player of the Match award.

 In May 2024, he was named in Australia's squad for the 2024 ICC Men's T20 World Cup tournament.